 kand high 100% high 100% medium 66% high 84%

 The percentage reflects the number of guidance members agreeing

 with the scheduled taf issuance flight rule category.
-Complete
+Complete hourly

-forecasts are available at the following link: (must be lower case)
+are available at the following link: (must be lower case)